Plus One (2019 film): Plot

-Ben King and Alice Mori, close friends since college and now in their late twenties, attend a wedding where Alice, having recently broke up with her boyfriend Nate due to his infidelity, overindulges in alcohol and Ben helps take care of her.
-Ben is fixated on former classmate Jess Ramsey and hopes to establish a romantic relationship with her, but embarrasses himself when she rebuffs his attempt to kiss her because she is engaged.
-At the hotel, Ben and Alice both vent their frustrations of having to navigate wedding season alone, and decide to help one another by becoming each other's dates; with Alice also agreeing to help Ben meet women.
+Ben King and Alice Mori, friends from college and now in their late twenties, separately attend a wedding between their friends, Matt and Amanda.
+Having recently broken up with her boyfriend, Nate, Alice gets drunk.

+Ben is fixated on former classmate Jess Ramsey and hopes to establish a romantic relationship with her.
+However, he embarrasses himself when she rebuffs his attempt to kiss her, as she is engaged.
+At the hotel, Ben and Alice vent their frustrations of having to navigate wedding season alone and decide to help one another by becoming each other's dates.
+Alice also agrees to help Ben meet women at the weddings.

-Alice uses blunt approaches to introduce Ben to various single women at the weddings, one of which culminates in Ben having a one-night-stand.
-However, Ben remains fixated on finding the "perfect" relationship versus casual flings.
-Ben goes golfing with his dad, Chuck, and learns he has asked his much younger girlfriend Gina to marry him and asks Ben to be his best man.
-Citing Chuck's two previous failed marriages, Ben informs his dad to take some time to think about his decision.
+Ben goes golfing with his dad, Chuck, who has proposed to his much younger girlfriend, Gina, asking Ben to be his best man.
+Citing Chuck's two previous failed marriages, Ben suggests his dad take some time to think about his decision.